mariemsmaoui/MERN_project/README.md

 steps:

-to launch the frontend npm start to launch the backendend npm start & update the mongodb ip address
+to launch the frontend npm start.

+to launch the backendend npm start & update the mongodb ip address